Apacha123/alx-low_level_programming/0x0B-malloc_free/README.md

 File 100-argstostr.c is a function that concatenates all the arguments of our program.

 File 101-strtow.c is a function that splits a string into words.
+File main.h is a header file contaning all the function prototypes.